wilfrantz/EasyJsonCPP/designDocument.md

 - **Purpose**: Serves as the main class for handling JSON configuration files.
 - **Methods**:
-  - `loadConfig`: Loads and parses the JSON configuration file.
+  - `loadConfiguration`: Loads and parses the JSON configuration file, returning a map containing the parsed data.
-  - `validateConfigRoot`: Validates the root element of the JSON configuration.
+  - `validateRootObject`: Validates the root element of the JSON configuration.
+  - `parseArrayMemberData`: Parses an array of objects from the configuration file.
+  - `parseObjectMemberData`: Parses key-value pairs within a JSON object.
+  - `processMemberData`: Processes the value associated with a given key within an object.
+  - `setLogLevel`: Sets the logging level based on the provided string.
+  - `getFromConfigMap`: Retrieves a value from the provided configuration map based on the given key.
+  - `showLibraryInfo`: Displays information about the library, project, version, description, and author.
+  - `readInfoData`: Reads and parses information data from a JSON file.
+  - `processConfigValue`: Processes the value associated with a given key within the configuration.
-  - `parseConfig`: Parses the root JSON element, iterating through objects and arrays.
+  - `parseObjectConfig`: Parses key-value pairs within the root JSON element.
   - `parseArrayConfig`: Processes each object within a JSON array.
-  - `parseObjectConfig`: Parses each key-value pair within a JSON object.
-  - `processConfigValue`: Processes the value associated with a given key.

-### Members

-#### Private Members of EasyJsonCPP

-- `_configFile`: Stores the path to the JSON configuration file.
+  - `loadConfig`: Legacy method for loading and parsing the JSON configuration file (deprecated).
-- `_logger`: Shared pointer to spdlog's logger for logging purposes.

 ## Dependencies